 In evaluating how to define the Commission for financial reporting purposes, management has considered all potential component units.
 The decision to include a potential component unit in the reporting entity is made by applying the criteria set forth in Governmental Accounting Standards Board (GASB).
 The Commission has also considered all potential component units for which it is financially accountable, and other organizations for which the nature and significance of their relationship with the Commission are such that exclusion would cause the Commission's financial statements to be misleading or incomplete.
 The Governmental Accounting Standards Board has set forth criteria to be considered in determining financial accountability.
-These criteria include appointing a voting majority of an organization's governing body and (1) the ability of the Commission to impose its will on that organization or (2) the potential for the organization to provide specific financial benefits to, or impose specific financial burdens on the Commission.
+These criteria include appointing a voting majority of an organization or (2) the potential for the organization to provide specific financial benefits to, or impose specific financial burdens on the Commission.
 Based upon the application of these criteria, the Commission is not includable as a component unit within another reporting entity and the Commission does not have a component unit.